adrienchaton/VQ-VAE-timbre/index.md

 &nbsp;

-**The page display has been checked on Safari, however the viewing may depend on the browser used.
-Particularly, audio players seem troublesome on Chrome ..
+**The page display depends on the browser used (e.g. audio players).
 All audio samples are located in https://github.com/anon-248/VQ-VAE-timbre/tree/master/audio ; please leave us an issue if the page is not showing properly.**

 &nbsp;